Ranguna/LOVEDEBUG/README.md

 * Fast jumping to the bottom of the console by pressing lCtrl+Middle mouse button or by providing a code to the console.
 * Use the home and the end keys to jump to the end or to beginning of the line.
 * Browse code history by using the arrow keys while pressing the Shift key.
-* LiveCoding, you can reload your code by pressing F5 while at the console.
+* LiveCoding, you can reload your code by pressing F5 while at the console or by setting _DebugSettings.LiveAuto to true.
 * Add your own ;)